patrick-llgc/Learning-Deep-Learning/paper_notes/caddn.md

 _March 2021_

 tl;dr: Lift perspective image to BEV for mono3D, with direct depth supervison.
-Similar to [OFT](oft.md).
+It can be seen as an extension to [Pseudo-lidar](pseudo_lidar.md).

 #### Overall impression
 CaDDN focuses on accurate prediction of depth to improve mono3D performance.
 The depth prediction method is based on improved version of ordinal regression.